-Passages is a psychiatric residential treatment facility within Brynn Marr Hospital for girls ages 12 to 17 who exhibit problematic behaviors associated with a psychiatric diagnosis.
+Transformations is a psychiatric residential treatment facility within Brynn Marr Hospital for girls ages 12 to 17 who exhibit problematic behaviors associated with a psychiatric diagnosis.
 This program is designed to help young girls who struggle to live in a family or community setting due to a persistence of symptoms over time.
 Through a variety of evidence-based treatment approaches, we strive to help them realize their goals and return to their home environment.
+Treatment may include substance use education as needed (substance use must be secondary to mental health diagnosis).

 Four Phases of Recovery